relistan/troll-opt/README.md

 are some of the things you get for free:

  * Automatic assignment of defaults
+ * Automatic assignment of short flags (e.g. -n for --now)
  * Automatic checking for required args
- * Multiple command line syntaxes (short opts, long opts, long opts with =)
+ * Multiple command line syntaxes (getopt short, getopt long with and without =)
  * Nice looking usage output

 Future Additions